 It is known that you were captive on your way,

-Some say, a captive stray to your exile.
+Some say, a captive, strayed to your exile.

-Were you tempted then, by the seaside sway
+And held you were, by the seaside sway

 Did you chance to see, recalled from your wilting while

 There, above the swirling cape, a placid hill

 That did not refuse a timely archaic style?

 And whither these fruits of a retiring will?

 Glancing back at bygone thoughts of home abroad

 May yet inspire a prayer to some littoral muse,